Do the Rights of Parents in Education Potentially Undermine Student Welfare?

 The appropriateness of sexuality, gender, and gender identity in education is an important debate.
 Who better to include in this discussion than parents, the experts on their children?

 If you enjoyed this article, please make sure to like, comment, and share below.
-You can also read more from our Political Pen Pals Debates here.
+You can also read more from our All Politics is Local series here.